A general overview of the system

 |Grants 650||462.650 Mhz||WQJI810||Located near Grants, on Mt.
 Taylor.|

 |Jack's Peak 625||462.625 Mhz||WQJI810||Located between Silver City and Lordsburg.|

 |Mesa Rica 700||462.700 Mhz||WQJI810||Located on Mesa Rica, NM covering I-40 near Santa Rosa|

 |Sandia 675||462.675 Mhz||WQJI810||Located on Sandia Crest covering ABQ and beyond.|

 |Sedillo Hill 650||462.650 Mhz||WQJI810||Located on Sedillo Hill near Tijeras and Glenwood.|

-The following standalone repeaters are also part of the SWCRS.
-Standalone repeaters are not connected to the linked system and are provided by various individuals as an additional service to the GMRS community.
+The following standalone repeaters are also available to users of the SWCRS.
+These are not connected to the linked system and are provided by various individuals as an additional service to the GMRS community.

 |Datil 700||462.700 Mhz||WQJI810||Located on Davenport Lookout near Datil, NM|

 |Harris Mesa 700||462.700 Mhz||WQEV673||Located on Harris Mesa, NM|